enxebre/puppet-composer/README.md

     interaction          => false, # No interactive questions optimize             => false, # Optimize autoloader
-    dev                  => false, # Install dev dependencies user                 => undef, # Set the user to run as refreshonly          => false, # Only run on refresh }
+    dev                  => false, # Install dev dependencies timeout              => undef, # Set a timeout for the exec type user                 => undef, # Set the user to run as refreshonly          => false, # Only run on refresh }